eldipa/book-of-gehn/posts/matasano/2018-10-28-CBC-Padding-Oracle.md

 Now, if we change the last byte (we forge it), the unpad of the forged block will success or not based on what byte we set.

+Here is what I mean.

 There are three possible outcomes based on this last byte:

  - the unpad works because the last byte matches the original padding byte (``01``).
  - the unpad works because the last byte matches *another* padding sequence (``03``).
  - the unpad fails.

+## Padding check cases

 The first case happen with the forged byte is actually the original the last byte.